GarettGazay/ALTR_PROJECT/README.md

    ``` -->

 ## Overview
 The following data is sourced from a real-life ambulance company that uses ALTR in its daily operations.
 While the rider names are fictional, the data reflects real-world scenarios.
-The model handles several situational variables to the best of its ability.
+The agent handles several situational variables to the best of its ability.
 For example, time gaps often occur due to a shortage of rides in certain areas, particularly between 6 AM and 9 AM.
 These gaps result from low demand during those hours for this company and timeframe.
 In real scheduling scenarios, human dispatchers typically fill these gaps with same-day or day-prior requests.
 The system is designed to eliminate the tedium of manual scheduling, allowing dispatchers to focus on more creative tasks, rather than spending hours on repetitive scheduling work.
-The model currently integrates standard trips, multi-loaded trips, and pre-scheduled trips.
+The agent currently integrates standard trips, multi-loaded trips, and pre-scheduled trips.
 Special rides, such as gurney transports, are being developed but are not yet implemented.

-The model is given certain allowances to break the rules, so in the scheduled data we may see sitations where a an appointment time, and a pickup time for the next ride are very close together, this is due to the local proximity, and buffer time allowances.
+The agent is given certain allowances to break the rules, so in the scheduled data we may see sitations where a an appointment time, and a pickup time for the next ride are very close together, this is due to the local proximity, and buffer time allowances.

 ## How It Works